juxt/astro-website/src/pages/blog/tour.md

 Trip works by augmenting the addition of documents with order state.
 Anytime we use Trip's `transact` to add an event to the DB we also:

-- insert into the event a `:db/id` with an uuid value and an `:offset` with an integer value.
+- insert into the event a `:db/id` with a UUID value and an `:offset` with an integer value.
 The `:db/id`is required and ensures every event gets added, even if it's a duplicate.
 The `:offset` is calculated via its position in the sequence of events with the same `:aggregate-id` currently being added plus the latest available offset for that `:aggregate-id`.
 - we use the Trip DB itself to store a state document that keeps track of the latest available offset for each `:aggregate-id`

 For events example above, the state document would look like this.